Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_tuto_02_voice_virtual_assistant/guide.en-gb.md

 🎉 Now that you have this function, you are ready to transcribe audio files.

-Now it’s time to implement the TTS to transform the LLM response into spoken words.

 ### Generate LLM response to input question

-Next, create a function that calls the LLM client to provide responses to questions:
+Now, create a function that calls the LLM client to provide responses to questions:

 ```python
 def llm_answer(input, llm_client):